 Germany remains the "sick man" of Europe

 This is reflected in the forecasts.
-The Institute for German Economics assumes that this year the German economy will continue to stagnate and its growth will be only 0.1 percent.
+The Institute for German Economics predicts that the German economy will continue to stagnate this year, growing by just 0.1 percent.
 The forecast of the Organization for Economic Cooperation and Development (OECD) in Europe is more optimistic - for a plus of 0.7 percent.
-But even if it is achieved, Germany will remain at the tail end of the list among the developed industrial countries.
+But even if it is achieved, Germany will remain at the bottom of the list of developed industrial countries.

-From an economic point of view, Germany remains the “sick man” of Europe, economist Carsten Brzeski tells ARD: “The year will be marked by trade wars, by trade tensions, by the fact that the US economy will become significantly more attractive, so a number of German companies will increasingly orient themselves towards the US.
+From an economic point of view, Germany remains the “sick man” of Europe, economist Carsten Brzeski told ARD: “The year will be marked by trade wars, by trade tensions, by the fact that the US economy will become significantly more attractive, so that a number of German companies will increasingly orient themselves towards the US.
 There is still a war in Europe.
-And there is no regular government in Germany.“
+And in Germany there is no regular government.“

 The new government and consumption as an economic engine?

-Despite the bad situation, there is hope that after the parliamentary elections at the end of February the economy will start to rise again.
-“There is still hope that the situation will improve over the course of the year with the new federal government – thanks to an investment package combined with structural reforms.
+Despite the bad situation, there is hope that after the parliamentary elections at the end of February the economy will start to pick up again.
+“The hope remains that the situation will improve over the course of the year with the new federal government – thanks to an investment package combined with structural reforms.
 And in the second half of the year the German economy could pick up again“, Brzeski told ARD.

 Opportunities and uncertainty in exports